kmicki/SteamDeckGyroDSU/README.md

     sudo gpasswd -a $USER usbaccess
     sudo cp pkg/51-deck-controls.rules /etc/udev/rules.d/

-Then restart the system band you can use the program without **sudo**:
+Then restart the system and you can use the program without **sudo**:

     ./bin/sdgyrodsu